hangyan/docker-ws-client/README.md

 Notes:

-1. You shoud add linebreak when you input the command
+1. You shoud add linebreak after the command
-2. the example's (`ls -al`) output has some strange chars,they are terminal's color control character.
+2. the example's (`ls -al`) output has some strange chars,they are the terminal's color control character.
-3. Don't use `logs=1` or the output will be messed up.
+3. Don't use `logs=1` ,or the output will be messed up.